hampelm/civic-discourse/README.md

 ### Interact

 Do you mean "get information from the website"?
 Or do you mean "Have an in-person discussion"?
 Instead,pick a more precise verb like "meet with" or "click on".

 ### Tell the story

 Often seen as "We tell the story of [local businesses, stop and frisk, potholes...]"
-Storytelling online is an [involved process](https://www.msu.edu/course/tc/842/SevenElements%20Story.htm) that often requires prose.
+Storytelling online is an [involved process](https://www.msu.edu/course/tc/842/SevenElements%20Story.htm) that usually requires prose.
 On data-heavy sites, you haven't done the storytelling work -- the readers tell themselves stories using your data.

 ### Tell your story